byrd-laif/soilMakers/readme.md

 *An Archaic Revival; the sharing of a living language, learning how to discover patterns which are deep and capable of generating life.*

-### The fundamental human birthright; *freely connecting with thing that make living possible.*
+### Claiming ones fundamental human birthright; *freely connecting with thing that make living possible.*
-Being attracted to all that is alive and vital, the human tendency to relate with life and natural processes - ***Is The Expression Of A Bio-Logical Need.***
+Being attracted to all that is alive and vital, the human tendency to relate and connect with life and natural processes - ***Is The Expression Of A Bio-Logical Need.***

+***Power as responsibility rather than domination.*** A radical sift from Bio-Logical Warfare; built on guilt, fear and force to an 'Eco-logical Partnership'. ***Bio-Logical Freedom**; feeling free to swim in the rivers of Mother Earth without fear of reprisal.*

+*Partnership systems support mutually respectful and caring relations.*

 ***Reconciliation; forgiveness, free to turn and question: Where does someone go from here?***